Healthy Living, Healthy Nutrition

 2. Vegetable Oils

 If you’ve done any research in the last few years regarding foods that are healthy and beneficial for your system, you’ve probably seen experts steering people toward coconut oil, avocado oil, and extra virgin olive oil.
-Vegetable oils, on the other hand, are known to cause a variety of health issues, such as high cholesterol, weight gain, inflammation, and low testosterone.
+Vegetable oils cause a variety of health issues, such as high cholesterol, weight gain, inflammation, and low testosterone.

 What puts vegetable oils on the list of testosterone-killing foods?
 First of all, they have very low smoke points.
 So, when you cook them at high heat or fry foods in them, they go rancid (even if it doesn’t smell that way).
 Rancid oils give off free radicals that cause oxidation and inflammation, and inflammation means testosterone can’t do its job.